User guideAI DetectionScanning repositories

 RAG tab

-The RAG (Retrieval-Augmented Generation) tab identifies components used for building RAG systems.
-These systems combine retrieval mechanisms with generative AI models.
+The RAG (Retrieval-Augmented Generation) tab lists components used in RAG systems, which combine retrieval with generative AI.

 • Vector databases: Integrations with Pinecone, Qdrant, Chroma, Weaviate, and other vector stores